SparshithNR/BookmarkerApp-EmberJS/README.md

 You can use this application to store bookmarks.
 But this will store the data till the Tab is open.
 This is just a sample application.

 This application uses Mirage to mock server APIs.
-Mirage serves us the with dummy data to work with.
+Mirage serves us with dummy data to work.

 ## Prerequisites